 But what distinguishes Twitter?

 Employees rave about how much they enjoy working with other intelligent people.
 They gush about working at a company that is making a difference in the world, and it seems like nobody quits until the job is finished.

 You can either use your culture to your advantage or your disadvantage.
 Being vigilant and working to improve bad company culture is the key—however, it's hard to tell if the company culture is terrible without taking an honest look.
+Everyday life feels very difficult when being a part in a bad company culture examples.
 Furthermore, sometimes what feels wrong for you is the ideal culture for someone else.
 Therefore, we will give you some insights into what a toxic or lousy company culture might look like.